-After nearly 20 years in the field of Christian Higher Education, President George Neau began questioning the models and methods of theological education.
+After nearly twenty years in the field of Christian Higher Education, President George Neau began questioning the models and methods of theological education.
 When SUM began, a close-knit group of visionaries, educators and practitioners created a synergism that produced an incredible learning environment.
 However, as SUM grew, he saw this synergistic environment of academics, practical experience, and personal mentorship being threatened.
 How could SUM continue to grow - thus fulfilling the "Great Commission" by producing more harvesters - and simultaneously maintain the original cohesiveness that enabled our graduates to pass the trials and tests of life and ministry?

 During a season of prayer and fasting the Lord gave the strategy: find visionary leaders and surround them with a cohort of students to mentor for three years while earning their B.A.
 Degree in Biblical Studies.
-Hence, the Global Leadership Initiative was born.
+Hence, the Global Leadership Initiative (GLI) was born.

-The Problem in Theological Education
+Innovating Theological Education

-Over the past two decades American Christian colleges have experienced a decline in graduates who are willing to answer God's call to fulfill the Great Commission.
+Over the past couple decades, Christian colleges in America have experienced a decline in graduates who are willing to answer God's call to fulfill the Great Commission.